-- A. Wrestling will be in season three. - B. There will be two wrestling squads: - Varsity composed of 7th and 8th grade athletes.
-Exhibition composed of 7th and 8th grade athletes. - C. The weight groups for the teams are as follows: - 1.
-Varsity and exhibition: 82, 88, 94, 100, 107, 114, 120, 127, 134, 141, 148, 155, 167, 185, 215, 245, and 275. - 2.
-To wrestle in the 215 class must weigh over 185 lbs. and NTE 215 lbs. - 3.
-To wrestle in the 245 class must weigh over 215 lbs. and NTE 245 lbs. - 4.
-To wrestle in the 275 class must weigh over 245 lbs. and NTE 275 lbs. - D. Match round length is as follows: - 1.
+- D. Match round length is as follows: - 1.
 Varsity rounds shall consist of three (3) one-and-one-half-minute rounds. - 2.
 Exhibition rounds shall consist of three (3) one-minute rounds. - E. Varsity weigh in is to be done head-to-head by head coaches before the dual matches.
 Names and exact weights are to be written down and handed to the opposing coach before the start of the meet. - F. The day before a pre-season tournament, coaches should weigh in their athletes at practice. - G. Recommended starting time: 3:30 p.m. - H. Association officials will officiate at all varsity matches.
 Exhibition/JV matches will have an association official when available.
-If no association official is available, the assistant coaches will officiate their own matches. - I. Adults are recommended to be official scorers and timers for all matches. - J. The number of turnouts necessary for 7th and 8th grade eligibility shall be 10. - K. There shall be no more than two contests per week, per team and no more than three contests per week, per individual. - L. Spectators are not allowed near the edge of the mat or scoring table area. - M. There will be a dual meet champion and a conference tournament champion.
+If no association official is available, the assistant coaches will officiate their own matches. - I. Adults are recommended to be official scorers and timers for all matches. - J. The number of turnouts necessary for $7^{\text{th}}$ and $8^{\text{th}}$ grade eligibility shall be 10. - K. There shall be no more than two contests per week, per team and no more than three contests per week, per individual. - L. Spectators are not allowed near the edge of the mat or scoring table area.

-N. Each school will be responsible for certification of scales each year.

-O. Exhibition Wrestling:

-- 1. The athlete who wins by forfeit on varsity can subsequently wrestle an exhibition match.
+- M. There will be a dual meet champion and a conference tournament champion. - N. Each school will be responsible for certification of scales each year. - O. Exhibition Wrestling: - 1.
+The athlete who wins by forfeit on varsity can subsequently wrestle an exhibition match.
 Wrestlers may not accept more than one forfeit in a dual meet.
 A forfeit will not count as a match against the 10-match limit as set by the W.I.A.A. - 2.
 Each school will have a list of exhibition wrestlers by weight, grade level, and experience.
 Coaches will meet and match up by considering weight, grade, and experience according to Auburn guidelines and National Federation rules. - P. Coaches are to report to the seeding meeting with their varsity wrestler already placed in a weight class for the conference tournament.
-They will document the following on a card to be given to the ranker at the beginning of the seedings' meeting: Varsity or JV experience, season record(s) (excluding forfeits), records vs. opponents with opponents' names and match scores, weight class(es) wrestled during dual meets, and previous accomplishments.
+They will document the following on a card to be given to the ranker at the beginning of the seedings' meeting: Varsity or JV experience, season record(s) (including forfeits), records vs. opponents with opponents' names and match scores, weight class(es) wrestled during dual meets, and previous accomplishments.